 For more information on how to join, click here or call (972) 721-2606.

 Friends of the Library

-- Assist with sorting, labeling and maintaining books and materials at the Friends location
+- Assist with sorting, labeling and maintaining books and materials at the Friends warehouse location

 - Assist with book sales and events as scheduled